SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/global-intelligence-guardduty.md

 ```

-## Configure Log Collection and Deploy the GI GuardDuty App
+## Configuring Log Collection and Deploy the GI GuardDuty App

 This section explains the log collection process and provides instructions for configuring log collection and installing the GI GuardDuty App.